-Lake City is responsible for conducting annual street maintenance within the city limits, with emphasis on high-traffic areas.
-Street maintenance activities are conducted to maintain public roads and includes street sweeping and removal of litter on right-of-ways.
+The City of Riverdale is responsible for conducting annual street maintenance within the city limits, with emphasis on high-traffic areas.
+Street maintenance activities are conducted to maintain public roads and may include street sweeping and/or removal of litter on right-of-ways.
 The City uses an outside vendor (Sweeping Corporation of America) to sweep city streets.
-Sanitation services provided through the Public Works Department provides weekly leaf and limb pickup, special bulk item pickups of trash and dry goods, and curbside sweep truck pickup of leaves.
-Public Works cleans and cuts grass on city roads and right-of-ways; and assists in cleaning and mowing along state roads within the city.